sunnycyk/TK-RP-IP-Sample/README.md

 4. Choose web server environment
 5. Set a fixed domain name, and use this value for your host url (include domain suffix)
 6. Choose Node.JS preconfigured platform
-7. Upload a zip archive of your cloned repo with the edited config.json inside
+7. Upload a zip archive of your cloned repo with the edited config.json inside (make sure its the source files and does not include top level directory)
 8. Configure Additional Options > Software > Set Node version to 8+ and command to `npm start` > Save
 9. Click create environment
 10. Wait 5-10mins for deployment to complete